Privacy in the SKUPONI online system

 Collection of personal data

-Preservation of personal data
+Storage of personal data

 All employees of the Manager are obliged to ensure that the personal data of the Individual are real and objective.

 - It has a designated personal data protection officer to ensure compliance with this personal data protection policy

 - Anyone who processes personal data understands that by processing this data, they are responsible for following good data protection practices.